-Eileen Kaplan, Speaker and Author, has a sense of humor that many lack during a life changing experience.
+Eileen Kaplan, Keynote Speaker, Humorist and Author, has a sense of humor that many lack during a life changing experience.
 Her ability to share her experience and journey of her cancer in her book “Laughter is the Breast Medicine” has helped many, with very similar circumstances look at life in a positive way.

 Of course she cried - who wouldn't - she decided to laugh!
 This describes her so well.
 Things you wouldn’t normally hear from a patient after a bi-lateral breast cancer and double mastectomy patient; “Ever feel like a flounder?”
 “My boobless chest looked like two big cinnabuns” “Was there an upside to chemo brain?
 You bet!
 I forgot how to cook.”